 Louise is in a beautiful and rustic setting.
 Many creatures including yellow jackets, mosquitos, ticks, bats, gnats, snakes and bunnies share this environment.
 Do not approach or handle any wild animals and let us know if any animals are found in cabins or if any contact has occurred.

 Illegal use and sale of alcohol, and drugs is prohibited at Camp Louise.
 The legal drinking age in MD is 21.
 Parents and guardians are responsible for making sure that their children do not use alcohol or drugs at Camp Louise.
 Recreational use of marijuana is illegal in MD.

 Auctions are held at each CDSS camp, both for raising much-needed funds and for the entertainment of campers.
 This summer’s nine-week goal is to raise $40,000 for CDSS special projects and for our camp scholarships.
 We will have a 13 and up oriented live and silent auction and a Dollars for Scholars fund raising activity geared toward children.
 Please consider bringing an auction idea or item if you have something that you could imagine yourself or your child bidding on.
 Items related to dance, music or song; hand-made or special clothes, crafts or art works; or humorous pieces are especially appreciated.
 Remember, we need buyers as well as items to make the auction work; rather than purchasing an item to donate, bring money to spend at the auction!
 Please bring your auction items or services to the office within the first two days of camp.
 According to IRS guidelines on the deductibility of items sold at fund-raising auctions, the donor may deduct the value of the item donated and the buyer may deduct the amount paid that is above the value of the item.
 CDSS is not able to provide appraisals of items or services.

-CDSS is hosting one camp week and one special intensive course at Camp Louise in 2020:
+CDSS is hosting one camp week at Camp Louise in 2023: